-Body mass index measures if you have a healthy level of fatness using an equation that involves the relationship of your height to your weight.
-Although body mass index, or BMI, is a good measure for much of the population, it's not infallible.
-In muscular body types -- particularly body builders or other stocky, beefy athletes -- your BMI may show you as being overly fat even though you're lean and healthy.
+Body mass index, or BMI, uses a simple equation to measure the relationship of your height to your weight, telling you if you have a healthy level of body fat.
+Although body mass index is a good measure for much of the population, it's not infallible.
+In muscular body types — particularly bodybuilders or other stocky, beefy athletes — your BMI may show you as being overly fat even though you're lean and healthy.
 You can't adjust the BMI equation to account for an athletic build.
 Instead, rely on other methods to determine if you're at a healthy weight.

 BMI Concerns for Athletes

 Athletes have a body fat percentage that's lower than that of the general population, though female athletes still naturally carry more body fat than men because of the needs of childbearing.
-A normal body fat percentage for women is between 25 and 31 percent, and, for men, it's between 18 and 24 percent.
+A normal body fat percentage for women is between 25 and 31 percent.
+For men, it's between 18 and 24 percent.
 For athletes, body fat percentage usually runs 14 to 20 percent for women and 6 to 13 percent for men.
-If you're female, and your body fat runs 32 percent or higher, or, for men, 25 percent or higher, even if you're athletic, you may be overly fat and have an increased risk of health complications.
+If you're female and your body fat runs 32 percent or higher or, for men, 25 percent or higher, even if you're athletic, you may be overly fat and have an increased risk of health complications.

 Estimate your body fat using a specialized scale or have a fitness professional use body calipers for the measurement.
 More precise methods, such as underwater weighing and DEXA scans, are available, but they require specialized equipment and trained professionals.